Crucible steel: South India and Sri Lanka

 Recent archaeological investigations have suggested that Sri Lanka also supported innovative technologies for iron and steel production in antiquity.
 The Sri Lankan system of crucible steel making was partially independent of the various Indian and Middle Eastern systems.
 Their method was something similar to the method of carburization of wrought iron.
-The earliest confirmed crucible steel site is located in the knuckles range in the northern area of the Central Highlands of Sri Lanka dated to 6th–10th centuries CE.
-In twelfth century the land of Serendib (Sri Lanka) seems to have been the main supplier of crucible steel, but over the centuries production slipped back, and by the nineteenth century just a small industry survived in the Balangoda district of the central southern highlands.
+The earliest confirmed crucible steel site is located in the Knuckles range in the northern area of the Central Highlands of Sri Lanka dated to 6th–10th centuries CE.
+In the twelfth century the land of Serendib (Sri Lanka) seems to have been the main supplier of crucible steel, but over the centuries production slipped back, and by the nineteenth century just a small industry survived in the Balangoda district of the central southern highlands.

 A series of excavations at Samanalawewa indicated the unexpected and previously unknown technology of west-facing smelting sites, which are different types of steel production.
 These furnaces were used for direct smelting to steel.
 These are named "west facing" because they were located on the western sides of hilltops to use the prevailing wind in the smelting process.
 Sri Lankan furnace steels were known and traded between the 9th and 11th centuries and earlier, but apparently not later.
 These sites were dated to the 7th–11th centuries.
 The coincidence of this dating with the 9th century Islamic reference to Sarandib is of great importance.
 The crucible process existed in India at the same time that the west- facing technology was operating in Sri Lanka.
 Excavations of the Yodhawewa (near Mannar) site (in 2018) have uncovered a lower half of a bottom spherical furnace and crucible fragments used to make crucible steel in Sri Lanka during the 7th-8th centuries AD.
 The crucible fragments uncovered at the site were similar to the elongated tube-shaped crucibles of Samanalawewa.